pedramrabiee/hocbf_composition/README.md

 The `NonSmoothCompositionBarrier` class extends the `CompositionBarrier` class and represents a non-smooth composition of multiple barriers with specific non-smooth composition rules.

-### ClosedFormSafetyFilter Class
+### CFSafeControl Class

-The `ClosedFormSafetyFilter` class implements a safety filter for closed-form optimal control.
+The `CFSafeControl` class implements a safety filter for closed-form optimal control.
 It allows for safe control of dynamical systems by incorporating barrier functions and Lie derivatives.

 - `assign_state_barrier(barrier)`: Assigns a state barrier to the safety filter.
 - `assign_dynamics(dynamics)`: Assigns system dynamics to the safety filter.